hkust-vgd/pointwise/README.md

 Similar code structure is adopted for scene segmentation task.

+## Troubleshooting

+If you are using Tensorflow 1.4, you might want to try compiling with `tf_conv3p_compile_tf14.sh` instead.
+It fixes some include paths due to `nv_sync.h`, and set the flag `_GLIBCXX_USE_CXX11_ABI=0` to make it compatible to libraries compiled with GCC version earlier than 5.1.

 ## Performance

 As this is a custom convolution operator we built with minimum optimization tricks that we know, you might find it running more slowly than those Tensorflow built-in operators.